argonne-lcf/AIaccelerators-SC23-tutorial/SambaNova/README.md

     </details>

-# Demo 2 - Steps to run GPT 13B SS8k on SambaNova DataScale SN30 using 8 RDUs
+# Example 2 - Steps to run GPT 13B SS8k on SambaNova DataScale SN30 using 8 RDUs

 **Note**: similarly here, we have precompiled the model and lowered the batch size and number of train steps to reduce the execution time.